Adult Rehab Programs

 • Triggers for relapse

 We experience trauma when we cannot effectively process what happens to us, whether on an emotional, mental, spiritual, or physical level.
 How someone experiences trauma can have nothing to do with how strong or weak they are.
 It only has to do with how they are processing an experience.
 To put it another way, someone who is physically strong may not be able to properly digest milk or gluten.
 Similarly, some of the most emotionally strong people may experience seemingly small events as traumatic if they cannot effectively “digest” them.
 Trauma is often in the background of those struggling with substance use.
-Drugs and alcohol can be a means of managing or numbing the hurt and confusion young adults carry with them.
+Drugs and alcohol can be a means of managing or numbing the hurt and confusion adults carry with them.
 For recovery to be successful, they have to be able to address the traumas that fueled their substance use.
 When trauma work is effectively integrated into the treatment experience, it allows people to get at the roots of their behavior and lets them walk more freely toward a life no longer dominated by destructive habits.

 Importance of Nutrition

-Nutrition is often an overlooked part of effective young adult mental health programs.
+Nutrition is often an overlooked part of effective adult mental health programs.
 Many people who struggle with mental health issues, trauma, and substance use have diets that emphasize “hyper-palatable” foods—i.e., those high in salt, sugar, and fat.
 These foods are what we crave most when hungry, as they are most likely to protect us from starvation and give us short-term energy.
 However, when starvation is not an issue, over-dependence on these types of food creates addictive responses in our brains, which can be just as powerful as dependence on alcohol or drugs.
 The addictive pathways in our brains also can be linked together.
 Therefore, if someone is in recovery for alcohol, but is still indulging their cravings for junk food, their eating habits can trigger a relapse into alcohol use.
-Young adult mental health programs like ours, which encourage healthy eating and exercise, can reinforce sobriety by rebuilding the body’s constitution.
-When young adults physically feel good, they are less likely to fall back on old patterns and behaviors as a coping mechanism.
+Adult mental health programs like ours, which encourage healthy eating and exercise, can reinforce sobriety by rebuilding the body’s constitution.
+When adults physically feel good, they are less likely to fall back on old patterns and behaviors as a coping mechanism.
 Research shows that when nutritional education is a part of a treatment program, it improves outcomes of recovery by 68%.
 Foods high in omega-6, omega-3, folic acid, and vitamins B6 and B12 have been shown to decrease anxiety, depression, and aggressive behavior.
 Paying attention to issues like blood sugar levels and caffeine intake can help improve the overall recovery process.

 12-Step Philosophy

 As an essential component to recovery, research has shown time and again the effectiveness of the 12-step philosophy.
 Studies show that when 12-step-based support is combined with good clinical care, individuals are more likely to achieve long-term recovery, have fewer relapses, and re-engage in their recovery after a relapse.
 Healthy 12-step-based communities allow for social support and encouragement when individuals need it the most.
 During early recovery, people are often disconnecting from old social groups and friends that had encouraged their substance use, negative behaviors, or ways of prior living.
 This is a positive factor, but it also leaves the individual isolated and feeling lonely while in a vulnerable state.
-12-step-based support provides practical ways to encourage young adults as they take their first steps toward recovery.
+12-step-based support provides practical ways to encourage adults as they take their first steps toward recovery.
 Furthermore, 12-step-based groups provide ongoing support for people in recovery, whether they have just started on their journey or have been at it for many years.
 The 12-step philosophy of personal surrender, reconciliation, and support of others has helped pave a well-guided path to true recovery.

 • Nutritional Education